Al-ameen007/yasien99.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Biomedical Engineering
+  - Machine Learning
-  - Artificial Intelligence
+  - Computer vision
   - Computer-Aided Systems
-  - Biomedical Engineering

 # Education to show in About widget
 education:
   courses: